 These shortcut beer + pretzel brownies will be my contribution to each and every tailgater I attend this year.
 (Of which there will probably be few since I don’t live in Eugene or Syracuse anymore, and I’m not missing a Duck game on TV to watch an ASU game in person.)

 These brownies feature a box brownie mix for ease and a beer-infused frosting for extra deliciousness.
+To make the beer frosting, you reduce some beer (I used a stout), then let it cool and mix it into a simple American buttercream.

 If you’re not sure about beer in your desserts, I urge you to reconsider.
 It isn’t a prominent flavor—it just contributes some nice bitterness in the background of the frosting.
 And the pretzels add a lovely, salty crunch that’s totally addictive, the perfect complement to that game day beer you’re sure to be drinking.